Coconut Bundt Cake is incredibly moist, dense and full of amazing coconut flavor.

 Using a large bowl, whisk together all ingredients until combined and smooth

-If the glaze is to thick, thin it out with another tbsp of milk
+If the glaze is to thick, thin it out with another tablespoon of milk

 Pour the glaze over the bundt cake and allow it to drip down the sides